List of Indiana Jones characters: Arnold Toht

-Hermann Dietrich
+Herman Dietrich

-Oberst Hermann Dietrich (Wolf Kahler) is the arrogant Abwehr commander of the Tanis project.
-He was chosen by Hitler because of his ruthless efficiency.
-He expresses doubt over Belloq's desire to perform a "Jewish ritual" with the Ark.
-He also calls Captain Katanga a "savage", due to the captain hinting at selling Marion Ravenwood into slavery.
-He is killed when the Ark is opened, the sheer heat causing his head to shrivel and melt.
+Oberst Herman Dietrich (Wolf Kahler) is a major antagonist of Raiders of the Lost Ark.
+He is an arrogant German Army officer who serves as the head of the Tanis excavation project.
+He was chosen by Hitler due to his ruthless efficiency.
+Dietrich expresses doubt over Belloq's desire to perform a "Jewish ritual" with the Ark and also refers to Captain Katanga as a "savage", due to the captain hinting at selling Marion Ravenwood into slavery.
+He is killed when the Ark is opened causing his head to implode.

-In the early script of the film, written by Lawrence Kasdan, Dietrich's surname was Schliemann, and he was set to survive the Ark of the Covenant's opening; after this, he and other surviving Nazis were set to pursue Marion and Indy in a mine car chase.
-However, the script was scrapped, and the mine car chase was recycled for Indiana Jones and the Temple of Doom.
+In the early script of the film, written by Lawrence Kasdan, Dietrich's surname was Schliemann, and he was set to survive the Ark of the Covenant's opening; after this, he and other surviving Nazis were set to pursue Marion and Indy in a minecar chase.
+However, the script was scrapped, and the minecar chase was recycled for Indiana Jones and the Temple of Doom.
 The only piece of Dietrich merchandise has been a 1984 metal miniature.
 The DK Indiana Jones guide established his first name in the index.

 Sallah

 Sallah Mohammed Faisel el-Kahir (John Rhys-Davies) is an Egyptian excavator and a friend of Indiana.
 He reappeared in Indiana Jones and the Last Crusade.
 He also appeared in a Marvel comic, a Young Indiana Jones book (which detailed his first meeting with Indiana in 1913), and two Bantam novels.

-In Indiana Jones and the Kingdom of the Crystal Skull, Sallah doesn't appear physically, but he appears in a photo in Indy's office.
+In Indiana Jones and the Kingdom of the Crystal Skull, Sallah does not appear physically, but appears in a photo in Indy's office.
 In an interview of TheForce.net, Davies told that Steven Spielberg offered him to return as Sallah in a cameo, but he declined.
 During the development of Indiana Jones and the Kingdom of the Crystal Skull, an early draft titled Indiana Jones and the Saucermen from Mars, written by Jeb Stuart, Sallah was set to appear in the wedding of Indy and Dr. Elaine McGregor, along with Marion Ravenwood, Short Round, and Willie Scott, but the draft was scrapped.
-On February 20, 2016, Davies expressed interest in reprise his role of Sallah in the upcoming fifth movie.
+On February 20, 2016, Davies expressed interest in reprising his role of Sallah in the upcoming fifth movie.

+In Indiana Jones and the Dial of Destiny, Sallah now works in New York City as a cab driver, after Indy helped his family emigrate to America following the Second World War, helping out Indy in 1969 when he is framed for murder by the CIA.

 Danny DeVito was the original choice to portray Sallah, but he declined.
 Also, Kevork Malikyan auditioned to portray Sallah, but was not chosen (he later portrayed Kazim in Last Crusade).